 Ensure multi state compliance with the

 3 x 5 Human Trafficking Notice Self Adhesive (GSS-HT35E).
-This pack of eight adhesive cards helps hotels and lodging properties meet posting expectations in
+This pack of eight adhesive cards helps medical facilities meet posting expectations in

 Maine Title 26 Section 879 and